waynodiablo/Oystercard/oystercard/05_top_up.md

 ```
 In order to keep using public transport
 As a customer
-I want to put money on my card
+I want to add money to my card
 ```

 ## Learning Objectives covered